kingmolnar/AWSforDataScientists/README.md

 # AWS for Data Scientists

 Introduction to Amazon Web Services from a data science perspective.
 Participants learn how to use some of the services specific to data science, machine learning, and artificial intelligence.
-The workshop comprises four segments

-**Morning Session**
+**Presentations for Previous Years**
+This content is a few years old.
+Many things are still relevant, but things change.

 1. Introduction to AWS core services for compute, data storage, and access management.
 2. Data Lakes
 2. Hands-on exercise with Amazon Athena
-4. Hands-on exercise with AWS Glue Jobs
+3. Hands-on exercise with AWS Glue Jobs

-**Afternoon Session**

-1. Overview of Machine Learning and Artificial Intelligence services
+4. Overview of Machine Learning and Artificial Intelligence services
-2. Introduction to Amazon SageMaker
+5. Introduction to Amazon SageMaker
-3. Hands-on exercise with Amazon SageMaker, a suite of tools to build, train, and deploy machine learning models.
+7. Hands-on exercise with Amazon SageMaker, a suite of tools to build, train, and deploy machine learning models.
-4. Demonstration of pre-trained AWS AI services for text, image, and video analysis.
+8. Demonstration of pre-trained AWS AI services for text, image, and video analysis.

 ## Preparation